jacob-brown/EquSeq/README.md

 # EquSeq

-Submitted as part of ...
+Submitted as part of:

+**Title:** Direct to consumer genetics for non-human samples

 Tool is a work in progress, many of the scripts are still hard-coded.